 Looking back, I don’t think I “hit the wall” at any point.
 The consistent fueling with my huma gels (4 total) and water really helped.
 I avoided the gatorade by all means since I practiced with it once and got stomach cramps immediately.
 I also had my own water bottle with tailwind that I sipped on when the water stops were further than I thought or I felt thirsty immediately.

-After the race, I got a quick 5 minute massage on my shoulders and legs and drank some chocolate milk and Michelob Ultra beer, since they were giving it out for free.
+After the race, I got a quick 5 minute massage on my shoulders and legs and drank some chocolate milk.
+Oh,and Michelob Ultra beer, since they were giving it out for free.
 Great refueling if you ask me!
 And we got these sweet jackets as marathon finishers!

 It was such a fun finishing atmosphere and I would love to someday race the Rock and Roll Marathon Savannah again.

-My finish time was 3:41.57, which I was thrilled with.
+My finish time was 3:41.57.
+I was pretty happy.
 I was the 190th finisher overall and the 42nd female out of 1151.
 In my age group, I was 11th.
 I’m proud of these accomplishments.
 It’s amazing what the body can do and a relief to see all of my training pay off.

 What are you most proud of right now?